deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt3-third-year.md

 "Then it's no different to if I was standing here clothed, is it?"

-"…How was Cimbrean, anyway?"
+"...How was Cimbrean, anyway?"
 Sean asked, abandoning ship on that line of conversation.

-"It was…" Ava sighed.
+"It was..."
+Ava sighed.
 "I'm getting used to how fast things change, but it's still tough to really get your head around just how different things can be just one year apart.
 You know they're talking about building the tallest man-made building *ever* in Folctha now?"

 "Yeah?"